galaxyproject/pulsar/README.rst

 LWR Dependencies
 ----------------

 Several Python packages must be installed to run the LWR server.
 These can either be installed into a Python ``virtualenv`` or into your system wide Python environment using ``easy_install``.
-Instructions for both are outlined below:
+Instructions for both are outlined below.
+Additionally, if DRMAA is going to be used to communicate with a cluster, this dependency must be installed as well - again see note below.

 virtualenv
 ----------